hugomorenocamin/bestiasdecarga/README.md

 - artistic reproduction and reinterpretation

-- exhibition in cultural, academic, and artistic contexts
+- exhibition in cultural, academic and artistic contexts

 It is not intended for commercial exploitation.